CTU-IIG/thermocam-pcb/README.md

 Displays thermocamera image and entered points of interest and their temperature.
 Writes the temperatures of entered POIs to stdout.

+  -c, --csv-log=FILE         Log temperature of POIs to a csv file instead of
+                             printing them to stdout.
   -d, --delay=NUM            Set delay between each measurement/display in
                              seconds.
   -e, --enter-poi[=FILE]     Enter Points of interest by hand, optionally save